 The Orion 10016 StarBlast 6 Astro is a capable, fun and simple point-and-view tabletop reflector telescope that has become popular among seasoned astronomers and beginners due to its versatile performance and ease of use.
 Its 6-inch aperture optics provides good detail on the Moon, planets and bright deep-sky celestial formations, such as star clusters, galaxies and nebulas.
 Its compact design and light weight tabletop design gives the StarBlast 6 Astro a great grab-and-go portability.

 Features: The StarBlast 6 Astro Telescope takes being a user-friendly, wide-field and compact telescope to another level, literally.
 It boasts of more light-gathering area than its smaller counterparts, yet its scope, which weighs only 23.5 lbs, is still highly portable and comes with a fully assembled base.
 It uses the StarBlast 6 150mm f/5.0 parabolic mirror, which provides ample aperture to reveal in wonderful detail the planets and other deep-sky gems, and a wide field of view that makes tracking and finding objects easier compared with longer focal-length telescopes, which means that this telescope is perfect for beginners, though it would also make a terrific portable second telescope for experienced stargazers.
 You can set it on the ground or even on the hood of your car to enjoy the sky view.
-Other great features include: adjustable altitude tension on the base and non-stick PTFE bearings that ensure smooth maneuvering; Sirius Plossl eyepieces at the convenient 3-hole eyepiece rack; and 2 handle cutouts in the base that allows easy transport.
+Other great features include adjustable altitude tension on the base and non-stick PTFE bearings that ensure smooth manoeuvring; Sirius Plossl eyepieces at the convenient 3-hole eyepiece rack; and 2 handle cutouts in the base that allows easy transport.

 Pros and Cons